Are you wondering how to start a blog and get paid? How to make money online?

 In fact, we recently did that with The Wandering RV - we sell fun shirts like this Wanderlust Shirt as an extra income stream.

 Even if you don’t want to store and ship products yourself, you have two other options:

 Infoproducts are digital products that provide information, such as eBooks or online courses.
 They're a great way to monetize a WordPress blog.

 Online courses are hot right now, and only getting hotter.
 The reasons are obvious - for the learner, you get the best information condensed into a single place.
 For the course creator, you spend time upfront to create an asset that brings you money virtually forever.

-You have two ways to go about creating an online course to promote on your blog…
+You have two ways to sell digital products on your blog…